 - To the highlight Devil’s Throat at the end; in the afternoon.

-The Iguazu Falls are spectacular with a high flow but more difficult to photograph with lots of spray.
-If it’s very dry, the falls are clear but less impressive.
+The Iguazu Falls are spectacular with a high flow but more challenging to photograph with many sprays.
+If it’s scorched, the falls are clear but less impressive.
 Your best month for a visit depends on what you would like to experience.
 During the summer season, the level is higher, the falls are utterly impressive, but there is an immense spray, and the falls may be brown-red coloured.
 During the winter season, from June to September, usually, the falls have a lower level and appear clearer.
-However, it's mother nature and, climate change has an impact as well.
+However, its mother nature and climate change has an impact as well.

 It’s a subtropical and humid climate.
 The humidity is on average, around 80%.
 There is a high amount of precipitation throughout the year.
 The annual rainfall amounts to 1.800 mm.
 The colder “winter” months are usually a little drier than the hot summer months.
 Nevertheless, exceptions exist like in June 2014 when torrential rainfall occurred.
 More daylight during the summer; however, the daylight saving time doesn’t exist any longer in Iguazu.

 In general, April and May are a little wetter than the months before.
 June, July and August are the driest time of the year.
-The day temperatures in the so-called winter are ranging from 22-26°C/72-79°F. Days are more pleasant, and nights are quite cold between 11-16°C/52-61°F. Usually, a fantastic time for Iguazu though the flow can be lower and the falls are less powerful, the pro, the falls are clearer.
-Already increasing precipitation in September.
+The day temperatures in the so-called winter are ranging from 22-26°C/72-79°F. Days are more pleasant, and nights are pretty cold between 11-16°C/52-61°F. Usually, a fantastic time for Iguazu though the flow can be lower and the falls are less powerful, the pro, the falls are clearer.
+There is already increasing precipitation in September.

-The Iguazu Falls are not any longer clear as they were more than 40 years ago.
-It is rare to experience them in their natural colour.
+The Iguazu Falls are no longer clear as they were more than 40 years ago, and it is rare to experience them in their natural colour.
 If you like to see these spectacular falls in their originally colour; visit them in the drier season.
-Due to forest clearance, the unprotected soil gets washed-out into the river.
+Due to forest clearance, the unprotected soil gets washed out into the river.
 The colour of the falls is frequently brown-red nowadays, especially in the rainy season.
-Because of the harmful side effects, fish can’t reproduce; birds and mammals can’t spot their preferred prey.
+Fish can't reproduce because of the harmful side effects; birds and mammals can’t spot their preferred prey.
 Deforestation has a massive impact on the entire environment.